Best $2,000 Loans in 2026

 How Much Will a $2,000 Loan Cost With 5KFunds?

-The table reflects an example scenario where you receive a loan at the minimum APR with a 1% origination fee.
+The table below shows an example scenario at the minimum APR of 5.99% with no origination fee.
+Your actual offer may differ based on your credit profile.

-5KFunds operates as a loan broker, meaning it connects borrowers with various lenders rather than providing loans directly.
+5KFunds operates as a loan broker, connecting borrowers with various lenders rather than lending directly.
+The final cost depends on the specific lender you are matched with.

 How Much Will a $2,000 Loan Cost With Upstart?